GLEF = small intake + diversified student mix + CFA® Institute University Affiliation Program + fully supported by 2 departments and 2 faculties.

 Getting Global Getting Pro

 Jackie Tu grew up in Taiwan.
-He was particularly good at mathematics in high school but had wanted to study economics and business in university, knowing little about the difference between the two.
+He was particularly good at mathematics at high school but had wanted to study economics and business at university, knowing little about the difference between the two.
 So he went to his adviser who asked him if he had thought about studying finance.
-That opened up a new vista for Jackie, who did some research and found out that it was a major which could combine his interest in mathematics and business.
+That opened up a new vista for Jackie, who did some research and discovered that it was a major which could combine his interest in mathematics and business.
 His subsequent enrollment in the Global Economics and Finance (GLEF) programme at CUHK to realize that dream was history.

 GLEF at CUHK is jointly offered by the Department of Economics and the Department of Finance.
-Prof. Terence Chong, Co-Director of GLEF, said that they welcome those with a global mindset and team spirit to apply and scholarships are available for the qualified students.
+Prof. Terence Chong, Co-Director of GLEF, said that they welcome those with a global mindset and team spirit to apply.
+GLEF is fully-supported by 2 departments as well as 2 faculties, which allowed students to enjoy double opportunities for scholarships, internships and so on.
+Dedicated advisors are also available to deliver all-round support to GLEF students.

 Prof. Chow Ying-foon, Co-Director of GLEF, added that specialized courses and non-conventional topics like Economic Integration, Banking and Financial Regulation, China Economy, etc., have been designed specifically for GLEF students.

 It is these specially designed courses which Jackie found most interesting: ‘Unlike other courses that are taught in a big lecture hall, these courses have only a class size of around 30.
 You will take the courses with your fellow GLEF students, which gives you more chances to express your thoughts.
-Of course, the courses would be more intense.
+Of course, these courses are more intensive.

 “I’m not the only international student.
 In GLEF you will meet students from all around the world.
 In my year, we have Taiwan, Korean, Indonesian and Brazilian students.
 In this little ‘global village’, you will learn to respect people’s backgrounds and deal with different people.
 All of my friends in GLEF treat me like family.
 I have a nice time here!”